 The opening scene shows the dark skyline of Manhattan as two men in a makeshift raft attempt to paddle away from the island when the raft they are in is blown to pieces by a hovering helicopter gunship, which returns to its base on Liberty Island where the overland entrance to the prison is located and the command center of the US police force surrounding the island.

-Traveling to a three-way summit between the United States, the Soviet Union and China, Air Force One, the plane of the President of the United States, is hijacked by a sole member of a revolutionary organization opposed to the government; a woman impersonating a stewardess (Nancy Stephens), who kills the pilots and takes control of the plane.
-The nameless militant female anarchist crashes the plane in a suicide mission into Manhattan but the unnamed President (Donald Pleasence) is safely sealed in an escape pod and survives.
+Traveling to a three-way summit between the United States, the Soviet Union and China, Air Force One, the plane of the President of the United States, is hijacked by a sole member of a revolutionary organization opposed to the government; a woman impersonating a stewardess (Nancy Stephens) kills the pilots and takes control of the plane.
+The nameless militant female anarchist crashes the plane in a suicide mission into a Manhattan skyscraper but the unnamed President (Donald Pleasence) is safely sealed in an escape pod and survives.
 The United States Police Force Commissioner Bob Hauk (Lee Van Cleef) arrives at the Liberty Island command center where he and the chief of security Remy (Tom Atkins) witness the crash on monitors in their control center.
 Hauk assembles a platoon of soldiers and they travel to the crash site in a fleet of helicopters.
 When they arrive, they find the escape pod empty, indicating that the President has been taken hostage.
 An emissary of the inmates, named Romero (Frank Doubleday), appears and tells Hauk and the soldiers that they have the President and if they do not leave the island in 30 seconds, the President will be killed.
 Romero offers them one of the President's severed fingers as evidence.
 With no other choice, Hauk orders his men to return to the helicopters and they fly back to Liberty Island.
 In his office, Hauk meets with the recently arrived Secretary of State (Charles Cypress) who puts him in telephone contact with the Vice President in Washington DC where Hauk asks for authorization of a rescue attempt and accepts it.

 Snake covertly lands atop the World Trade Center in a Gulfire glider similar to the one he piloted in a daring covert operations action over Leningrad, USSR, and then locates the hijacked plane wreckage and the escape pod, but the President is gone.
 Snake tracks the President's life-monitor bracelet signal to the basement of an abandoned theater, only to find it on the wrist of an incoherent old coot (George "Buck" Flower).
 At the theater, Snake meets a friendly inmate nicknamed "Cabbie" (Ernest Borgnine), who offers to help.

 After wandering the dark streets, Snake is accosted by the 'Crazies' a subterranean gang that hunts the streets at night.
-Snake first seeks refuge in an abandoned Chuck Full of Nuts diner where he meets a seductive young woman (Season Hubley), who asks to take her away to freedom.
+Snake first seeks refuge in an abandoned Chock Full O' Nuts diner where he meets a seductive young woman (Season Hubley), who asks to take her away to freedom.
 But the Crazies soon attack the diner, and Snake is forced to run, leaving the nameless young woman to her fate at the hands of the Crazies.
 After a chase down a back alley, Cabbie shows up in his taxi and rescues Snake, fighting the Crazies off with a Molotov cocktail.

 The next day, Snake is forced to fight with a giant power-house brute (Ox Baker).
 At the same time, Brain and Maggie trick Romero and the Duke's men into letting them have access to the President.
 After killing Romero and the guards, they free the President and flee to Snake's glider hoping to escape with the President.
 Meanwhile, Snake defeats his huge opponent, impressing the crowd.
 When the Duke learns the President has escaped with Brain, he is furious, and he rounds up his gang to chase them down.
 In the confusion, Snake slips away and manages to catch up with Brain, Maggie and the President at the glider, but during their attempted getaway, a gang of inmates, called the Indians, push it off the building.
 Snake and the others soon find Cabbie, and Snake takes the wheel of his cab, heading for the bridge.
-When Cabbie reveals that he has the nuclear fusion tape (traded to him from Romero who guarded the President), the President demands it, but Snake takes it.
+When Cabbie reveals that he has the nuclear fusion tape (traded to him from Romero who guarded the President), the President demands it, but Snake takes it for insurance.